FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 And the answers,

+1. Ipython is not a programming language, it is just an interpreter.
-1. We use Ctrl D to quit Ipython interpreter.
+2. We use Ctrl D to quit Ipython interpreter.
-2. We use ? at the end of the function name to display its documentation.
+3. We use ? at the end of the function name to display its documentation.

 ..
 L34